How we work

 (Global Yoga Therapy Conference 2021).

-Today there is much evidence-based research to support this ancient philosophical approach.
+Today there is evidence-based research to support yoga therapy to help with persistent pain.